-Hearing loss is associated with delays in language acquisition, learning, and speech development.
+Hearing loss is associated with a risk of delays in language acquisition, learning, and speech development.

 Communication difficulties - Children experience varying degrees of difficulty in receiving the auditory speech and environmental stimuli.

-Educational, vocational, psychological and social implications - Hearing loss in young children negatively impacts speech and language acquisition, academic achievement, and social/ emotional development if intervention is delayed.
+Educational, vocational, psychological and social implications - Hearing loss in young children is known to negatively impact speech and language acquisition, academic achievement, and social/emotional development if intervention is delayed.

 Management of Hearing Loss:

-Early diagnosis and intervention can reduce the lifelong disability associated with hearing loss.
+Early diagnosis and intervention supports language development and learning.
 Children whose hearing loss is identified at or before six months of age and who receive appropriate early intervention services have significantly larger vocabularies and better receptive and expressive language skills than those whose hearing loss is discovered later.

 Conductive or mixed hearing losses resulting from diseases in the outer or middle ear may be treatable through surgery or medication.